ftilde/unsegen/README.md

 ## Examples

-There are examples at the top of each modules' documentation which should be sufficient to get you going.
+There are examples at the top of each main modules' documentation (i.e., [base](https://docs.rs/unsegen/0.0.1/unsegen/base/index.html), [input](https://docs.rs/unsegen/0.0.1/unsegen/input/index.html), [widget](https://docs.rs/unsegen/0.0.1/unsegen/widget/index.html), and [container](https://docs.rs/unsegen/0.0.1/unsegen/container/index.html)) which should be sufficient to get you going.

 For a fully fledged application using `unsegen`, you can have a look at [ugdb](https://github.com/ftilde/ugdb), which was developed alongside `unsegen` and the primary motivation for it.